 Grandview - Letts is a very small town located in the state of Iowa.
-With a population of 2,876 people and just one neighborhood, Grandview - Letts is the 173rd largest community in Iowa.
-Grandview - Letts has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+With a population of 2,832 people and just one neighborhood, Grandview - Letts is the 173rd largest community in Iowa.
+Much of the housing stock in Grandview - Letts was built prior to World War II, making it one of the older and more historic towns in the country.

 Because occupations involving physical labor dominate the local economy, Grandview - Letts is generally considered to be a blue-collar town.
 41.16% of the Grandview - Letts workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Grandview - Letts is a town of service providers, managers, and production and manufacturing workers.
 There are especially a lot of people living in Grandview - Letts who work in management occupations (13.08%), office and administrative support (10.62%), and food service (6.85%).